PureZinc/pitch-and-fix-hackathon/features.md

 ## Product Features

 - ZERO bugs.
 Everything has been debugged
-- Backend Server (Express + Prisma + Shopify) that handles products and analytics
+- Backend Server (Express + Prisma + Shopify) that handles products, customers, and analytics
-- Working newsletter system that successfully works alongside Shopify
 - React frontend for seamless integration and rapid development
 - Better design & more pages